-The referrals team are available to discuss potential referrals and offer advice in relation to availability of beds within our homes, either via telephone on 0161 638 3285 or email at email@example.com
+The referrals team are available to discuss potential referrals and offer advice in relation to the availability of beds within our homes, either via telephone on 0161 638 3285 or email at firstname.lastname@example.org.

 The referrals team are available to discuss potential referrals and can inform you of current vacancies and timescales to assessment.

 A referral form will be sent to you electronically for you or a member of the young person’s care team to complete.
 We request that the referral form is completed as comprehensively as possible and is returned along with any supporting documentation, for example, the most recent risk assessment or reports from CPAs or MHA Tribunals.
 This information will assist us at initial assessment stage.
 You will receive an acknowledgement from a member of the referral team once this has been received.